 A growing number of cities and states now require hotels to be 100% smokefree indoors, including guest rooms.
 Currently, all hotels and motels (including guest rooms) must be smokefree in Wisconsin, Michigan, Nebraska.

 Westin expanded its landmark policy to Ireland, Scotland, New Zealand, and Fiji and to more individual properties around the world.
-But it is disappointing that both Starwood and Marriott have been slow to expand their smokefree policies internationally.
+In May 2012, Westin Hotels & Resorts announced The Westin Paris Vendôme would be smokefree.
 Many more countries have enacted strong smokefree laws in recent years, so we encourage hotel chains to expand their smokefree policies worldwide.

 Smokefree & Related News